Faculty Profiles (E - H)

 Dr. Forand’s teaching experience includes being a Tutor for Human Anatomy Year I and Human Anatomy Year II.
 She is also a Tutor for Clinical Practice II and Chiropractics Principles and Practice at the Canadian Memorial Chiropractic College.

-Chair, Physiology Biochemistry
+Acting Director of Education, Year II, Chair, Physiology Biochemistry

 Dr. Ian Fraser is the Chair of the Department of Physiology and Biochemistry at the Canadian Memorial Chiropractic College.
 After earning a undergraduate degree in Biological Sciences and a Master’s degree in Biochemistry at the University of Western Ontario, he completed a PhD in Biochemistry at Dalhousie University in Halifax, Nova Scotia.
 He was Assistant Professor (Research) at Memorial University of Newfoundland, and later Assistant Professor at the University of Toronto, filling a one year sabbatical replacement.
 He was hired by CMCC in 1984.